Last updated:

 This is the best-known Council of Europe treaty.
 Its formal title is Convention for the Protection of Human Rights and Fundamental Freedoms, but it is almost always known as the 'European Convention on Human Rights'.
 It opened for signature in 1950 and came into force in 1953; numerous protocols have amended it over the years.

-Other sources of this information include:
+Other sources of information about treaty actions include:

-Human rights information bulletin.
-CoE, Directorate-General of Human Rights, 1978-2012 (title varies): 2000-2012 on CoE website - it ceased publication in 2012.
-IALS has it from 1982 - 2007 (incomplete), under the former title, Human rights: information sheet.
+• Human Rights Information Bulletin.
+CoE, Directorate-General of Human Rights, 1978-2012 (title varies): 2000-2012 on CoE website; ceased publication in 2012; held at IALS Library 1982 - 2007 (incomplete) under its former title, Human Rights: Information Sheet.

 HUDOC

-*HUDOC User Manual (2017), Annex 1.
+*HUDOC User Manual (2017), Annex 1, p.
+16/37.

 HUDOC-EXEC